top of page

 - What is the No Surprises Act?

 The No Surprises Act is a federal law that protects clients from unexpected medical bills.
-If you are uninsured or not using insurance, you have the right to receive a Good Faith Estimate outlining the expected cost of therapy services before beginning treatment.
+If you are uninsured or not using insurance, you have the right to receive a Good Faith Estimate outlining expected costs before beginning therapy.

 - Can I follow you on social media?